Format Website Builder Review 2021

 Who should use Format (best for):

 Format is tailored for photographers who want to showcase their work online without worrying much about the process of building a site.
-If you want to write simple blog posts and maybe even sell some photos online, then Format is the website builder for you.
+If you want to write simple blog posts and maybe even make money online by selling some photos, then Format is the website builder for you.

 Honestly, Format is great for sharing visual work of all types.
 If you’re an artist of any kind, you will love what Format has to offer.